return to Home page

 Over the past 40 years under senior rabbis Daniel Jeremy Silver, Benjamin Kamin, and now Richard Block, its 1,600+ member households have put the days of Classic Reform Judaism behind them.
 No Sunday services sitting in pews, a bare-headed rabbi in a morning coat leading a service without Hebrew, the Torah scrolls left in the Ark and congregants singing (or, more likely, hearing a choir sing) hymns composed for the 19th century Protestant liturgy.

-The Sanctuary in Beachwood
+The Sanctuary

-The congregation, which in its early years had moved so swiftly to the most liberal Reform practices, has been considerably slower in moving away from them.
+The congregation, which in its early years had moved so swiftly to the most liberal Reform practices, has been slower in moving away from them.
 But the direction is clear.

 Its clergy staff is Senior Rabbi Richard A. Block, Rabbis Roger C. Klein and Rosette Barron Haim, and Cantor Kathryn Wolfe Sebo.

 Members of The Temple - Tifereth Israel now enjoy a more modern version of liberal Judaism — warmer, with greater respect for tradition.
+For more about the congregation today, visit their web pages at www.ttti.org.

-Rabbi Ben Kamin (upper)
+above left - Rabbi Ben Kamin

-Rabbi Richard Block (lower)
+left - Rabbi Richard Block